Domain Name System Security Extensions: History

 The IETF fundamentally modified DNSSEC, which is called DNSSEC-bis when necessary to distinguish it from the original DNSSEC approach of RFC 2535.
 This new version uses "delegation signer (DS) resource records" to provide an additional level of indirection at delegation points between a parent and child zone.
 In the new approach, when a child's master public key changes, instead of having six messages for every record in the child, there is one simple message: the child sends the new public key to its parent (signed, of course).
 Parents simply store one master public key for each child; this is much more practical.
 This means that a little data is pushed to the parent, instead of massive amounts of data being exchanged between the parent and children.
 This does mean that clients have to do a little more work when verifying keys.
 More specifically, verifying a DNS zone's KEY RRset requires two signature verification operations instead of the one required by RFC 2535 (there is no impact on the number of signatures verified for other types of RRsets).
 Most view this as a small price to pay, since it makes DNSSEC deployment more practical.
+The new version is published in RFC4033-4035.

+In January 2024, a "KeyTrap" denial-of-service attack was announced for all specification-respecting DNSSEC resolvers.
+The DNSSEC specification (RFC4033-4035) specifies that a resolver, when receiving a signed packet from the upstream, should try all keys with the correct "tag" on all signatures until one of the combinations successfully verifies.
+By putting many keys with the same "tag" and many signatures corresponding to that "tag" in a packet, the researchers can slow down a resolver by a factor of 2 million.
+In response, resolvers began to place limits on the amount of verification errors, key tag collisions, and hash calculations.